Florida Schools: Canaveral Port Authority Assists Brevard County Schools

 “In my three years at Port Canaveral, I have never voted on an issue which would do so much good for in the port district for so little money,” Deardoff stated at Florida Today.

 Deardoff has suggested the port authority donate $2.5 million each year for the next two years.
-The money would come in the form of a grant to the school district.
-No plans have been introduced or discussed as far as extending that grant funding, should voters turn down another tax increase to provide more money to the district.
+The money would come as a grant to the school district.
+No plans have been introduced or discussed regarding extending that grant funding should voters turn down another tax increase to provide more money to the district.

 Fitting the Mission of the Port

 While the donation sounds like a good idea on the surface, there are some questions involving whether such a move would be in the best interest of the port authority, as well as the Brevard school system.
-In order for the port commission to agree to the plan, they must decide the donation would fit within the overall mission of the port.
+For the port commission to agree to the plan, they must decide whether the donation would fit within the overall mission of the port.

 Deardoff stated in a separate article at Florida Today that he saw the primary mission of the port authority as serving as an economic engine for the surrounding community.
 Spurring growth was essential to offsetting the downsizing that recently occurred at the Kennedy Space Center.
 By saving the schools, the port authority would also secure around 480 direct jobs, as well as generate some spin-off employment.

 In meeting this current mission, it does appear the $5 million donation would stretch a long way.
-In contrast, the authority is also spending around $20 million on a new welcome center that will guarantee 10 direct jobs.
-The donation to local schools could also improve the image of the cruise industry, at a time when ship malfunctions have hurt the reputation of the business somewhat.
+In contrast, the authority also spends around $20 million on a new welcome center that will guarantee ten direct jobs.
+The donation to local schools could also improve the image of the cruise industry at a time when ship malfunctions have hurt the reputation of the business somewhat.

 Meeting Held to Consider Donation Request

-In response to Deardoff’s request, the port authority commissioners recently held a meeting to evaluate the viability and merits of a donation to the school district.
-Parents and teachers attended the meeting, to show the port authority that the offer is appreciated – and desperately needed.
+In response to Deardoff’s request, the port authority commissioners recently held a meeting to evaluate the viability and merits of donating to the school district.
+Parents and teachers attended the meeting to show the port authority that the offer is appreciated – and desperately needed.
 According to a third article at Florida Today, parents and school board members were cautiously optimistic about the offer, stating the money could save the schools from the chopping block – at least for the short term.

 “The port is supposed to represent all of Brevard,” one parent told commissioners at the meeting, according to News 13.
 “And it is the only true economic engine left.
 Do not throw a wrench into it by taking away the money that needs to stay at the port.”

-A teacher at the meeting, Liz Mikitarian, also spoke, saying, “Commissioners, there are people in this room that have put everything on the line, because they see that the process of closing schools has not been well planned or transparent.”
+A teacher at the meeting, Liz Mikitarian, also said, “Commissioners, there are people in this room that have put everything on the line because they see that the process of closing schools has not been well planned or transparent.”

 Vote Delayed, New Meeting Scheduled

-While many were hoping a decision would be made at that meeting, there was no such decision handed down at this time.
+While many were hoping a decision would be made at that meeting, no such decision was handed down at this time.
 Instead, the commissioners agreed to delay the vote until more information about the process could be collected, according to a report at WKMG.
-The commissioners asked for a special workshop and additional research to be done to help them determine the legality and merits of the donation.
+The commissioners asked for a special workshop and additional research to help them determine the legality and merits of the donation.

-Another meeting will be held by the commissioners in April to further discuss the legal ramifications of the donation.
+Another meeting will be held by the commissioners in April to discuss the legal ramifications of the donation further.
 At that time, port commissioners will also meet with school board members to determine their willingness to accept certain conditions the port authority might place on the money.
-The school board has said they would be open to the donation, but would need to review the proposal by the authority commissioners before accepting the money.
+The school board has said they would be open to the donation but would need to review the proposal by the authority commissioners before accepting the money.

-Deardoff expressed his frustration with the process to WKMG at the time of the initial meeting, stating, “It’s the right thing to do for the community.
-It’s not about the money and it shouldn’t be about the money.
+Deardoff expressed his frustration with the process to WKMG at the initial meeting, stating, “It’s the right thing to do for the community.
+It’s not about the money, and it shouldn’t be about the money.
 It should be about doing the right thing for the community that created this port.”
-Deardoff has also said that he plans to resign his post as port commissioner once the donation issue has been resolved, saying he isn’t “cut out” for the type of political environment he has found himself in.
+Deardoff has also said that he plans to resign as port commissioner once the donation issue has been resolved, saying he isn’t “cut out” for the type of political environment he has found himself in.

 If the matter is not resolved soon, the three schools will close as scheduled at the end of this school year.